When In Penang, Experience The City Vibrant Nightlife With These Top Attractions

 3. Penang’s Live Performances

 Penang’s community art culture is thriving on both a domestic and global scale.
-You should certainly spend some time out during the night to watch the various sorts of exciting and interesting live acts, centering both classical and contemporary shows as well as visual arts.
+You should certainly spend some time out during the night to watch the various sorts of exciting and interesting live acts, centring both classical and contemporary shows as well as visual arts.

 PenangPAC is the island’s live music venue, with an amazing lineup of live acts to keep you delighted.
 If you want to listen to live bands while eating with your mates, The Canteen at China House is a must-see for some of the greatest local music festivals.